edwardoughton/taddle/README.md

 =======================
 Now that we have trained the models, we can prediction maps for our metrics across an entire country.

-Set the country code for your country of interest in the `PREDICTION_MAPS_CONFIG` dictionary in `config.py`.
+Set the country code for your country of interest in the `VIS_CONFIG` dictionary in `config.py`.
 Malawi's is MWI, and Ethiopia's is ETH.

 Then run:
 ```